ROS 1 Interface Operation

 Examples

-The slate_base_node is designed to be controlled by other user-written nodes that publish to the cmd_vel
+The slate_base_node is designed to be controlled by other user-written nodes that publish to the cmd_vel topic or call the services provided by the slate_base_node.

 Below are some examples of how to interact with the slate_base_node using ROS 1 command line tools.